getbrevo/brevo-node/docs/ContactsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ContactsApi();
+var apiInstance = new Brevo.ContactsApi();

-var requestContactImport = new BrevoNode.RequestContactImport(); // RequestContactImport | Values to import contacts in Brevo.
+var requestContactImport = new Brevo.RequestContactImport(); // RequestContactImport | Values to import contacts in Brevo.
 To know more about the expected format, please have a look at ``https://help.brevo.com/hc/en-us/articles/209499265-Build-contacts-lists-for-your-email-marketing-campaigns``

 apiInstance.importContacts(requestContactImport).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);